Jona210399/simulation_tool/README.md

-A wrapper tool around pySIMsalabim for jV Curve and EQE simulations.
+A wrapper tool around SIMsalabim for jV Curve and EQE simulations.

 ## Randomization Insights: